mikejcorey/miditime/README.md

 It's MIDITime!
 =======================

-**UPDATE NOTE OCT.
-14, 2024: After a long hiatus I have been revamping this package to use more modern package management and just fix some weird choices I made in the past when I was a less experienced developer.
-I'm still working on regaining access to the PyPI account so I can update the package there.**
+**UPDATE NOTE Feb.
+13, 2025: After a long hiatus I have been revamping this package to use more modern package management and just fix some weird choices I made in the past when I was a less experienced developer.
+The PyPI package has now also been updated.**

 **1 BREAKING CHANGE: Note that import of module is now slightly different in capitalization.**